bairblog/bairblog.github.io/_posts/2022-05-20-crosswords.md

     width="90%">
     <br>
 <i>
-Figure 4: Results compared to previous state-of-the-art Dr. Fill
+Figure 4: Results compared to previous state-of-the-art Dr.Fill
 </i>
 </p>

 # Winning The American Crossword Puzzle Tournament
 The American Crossword Puzzle Tournament (ACPT) is the largest and longest-running crossword tournament and is organized by Will Shortz, the New York Times crossword editor.
-Two prior approaches to computer crossword solving gained mainstream attention and competed in the ACPT: Proverb and Dr. Fill.
+Two prior approaches to computer crossword solving gained mainstream attention and competed in the ACPT: Proverb and Dr.Fill.
 Proverb is a 1998 system that ranked 213th out of 252 competitors in the tournament.
-Dr. Fill’s first competition was in ACPT 2012, and it ranked 141st out of 650 competitors.
-We teamed up with Dr. Fill’s creator Matt Ginsberg and combined an early version of our QA system with Dr. Fill’s search procedure to win first place in the 2021 ACPT against over a thousand competitors.
-Our submission solved all seven puzzles in under a minute, missing just three letters across two puzzles.
+Dr.Fill’s first competition was in ACPT 2012, and it ranked 141st out of 650 competitors.
+We teamed up with Dr.Fill’s creator Matt Ginsberg and combined an early version of our QA system with Dr.Fill’s search procedure to outscore all 1033 human competitors in the 2021 ACPT.
+Our joint submission solved all seven puzzles in under a minute, missing just three letters across two puzzles.

 <p style="text-align:center;">
     <img src="https://bair.berkeley.edu/static/blog/crosswords/fig5.png"